 - Educating farmers and consumers alike about the importance of organic seed.

-The creation of a healthy organic seed trade is paramount to the success of the National Organic Program (NOP).
-Certified organic farmers require quality organic seed in order to meet NOP guidelines, but more importantly they need organic seed to maximize the overall integrity and success of their organic system.
+Certified organic farmers require quality organic seed in order to meet NOP certified organic guidelines, but more importantly they need organic seed to maximize the overall integrity and success of their organic system.
 At the onset of the organic rule (October, 2002), a definitive lack of certified organic seed quantity and quality on the market required the NOP to develop an exemption for the use of organic seed.
 While the exemption is necessary at present, no farmer should be without the seed best suited for their microclimates, production systems and markets.

 Organic seed systems face the very real threat of contamination from transgenic seed.
 This raises pressing questions concerning liability: Who should be responsible for testing organic seed for the presence of contamination?
 If organic seed is found to be contaminated, who bears the financial burden?